GomaruSai/AGame/README.md

 # AGame
-A game project of mine AJ
+A game project of mine and AJ